aiformankind/aiformankind.github.io/README.md

 See more event [pictures](https://www.meetup.com/AI-for-Mankind/photos/).

-## Donate to AI For Mankind
+## Donate
 Your tax-deductible [donation](https://donorbox.org/donate-to-ai-for-mankind?default_interval=o) today will help support our mission.
-Thank you !

 AI For Mankind is a 501(c)(3) nonprofit organization.
 EIN 84-1750651